beeva-arturomartinez/beeva-best-practices/backend/scala/README.md

 #### Naming
 _Use short names for small scopes_

     is, js and ks are all but expected in loops.

-Use longer names for larger scopes: external APIs should have longer and explanatory names that confer meaning.
+_Use longer names for larger scopes_

+    external APIs should have longer and explanatory names that confer meaning.
 Future.collect not Future.all

-Use common abbreviations but eschew esoteric ones Everyone knows ok, err or defn whereas sfri is not so common.
+_Use common abbreviations but eschew esoteric ones_

+    Everyone knows ok, err or defn whereas sfri is not so common.

-Don't rebind names for different uses
+_Don't rebind names for different uses_

     Use vals

-Avoid using s to overload reserved names typ instead of `type`
+_Avoid using s to overload reserved names_

+    typ instead of `type`

-Use active names for operations with side effects user.activate() not user.setActive()
+_Use active names for operations with side effects_

+    user.activate() not user.setActive()

-Use descriptive names for methods that return values src.isDefined not src.defined
+_Use descriptive names for methods that return values_

+    src.isDefined not src.defined

-Do not prefix getters with get
+_Do not prefix getters with get_

     As per the previous rule, it is redundant: site.count not site.getCount

-Do not repeat names that are already encapsulated in package or object name:
+_Do not repeat names that are already encapsulated in package or object name_

 Prefer:
 object User {